carbon-design-system/sveld/README.md

 #### Identifier resolution

-When a prop's initializer is a variable reference, `sveld` resolves it to the actual value automatically:
+When a prop's initializer is a variable reference, `sveld` resolves it to the actual value:

 ```svelte
 <script>